demetrapappa14-geospatial/Deep-Learning-techniques-to-the-Eurosat-satetelite-image-dataset-/README.md

 The main task is **image classification** using three models:

-1. Custom CNN trained from scratch
+1. A Custom convotutional neural network (CNN) trained from scratch.
 2. ResNet18 with transfer learning
 3. EfficientNet-B0 with transfer learning